yohanan408/socioeconomic-hypertension-mediators/README.md

 ### 🌐 6.
 Deployment & Strategic Decision Support

-The project is deployed as an **interactive Streamlit Policy Simulation Engine** — not a real-time prediction API, but a what-if planning tool for public-health stakeholders.
+The project is deployed as an **interactive Streamlit Policy Simulation Engine**.
+Not a real-time prediction API, but a what-if planning tool for public-health stakeholders.

 **Architecture.** The dashboard (`src/app.py`) is a pure rendering layer.
 Every mathematical operation is delegated to `src.simulation.py`, which encodes the validated mediation coefficients and executes the counterfactual projection logic: